MelvinMo/CN_Lab_Archive/README.md

 - Switching and VLANs (Lab 8)

 ## Project
-This project encompasses the design and simulation of an enterprise network environment consisting of:
+This project encompasses the design and simulation of an enterprise network environment, both physically through routers and switches and virtually in the Cisco Packet Tracer network emulator.
+This project consists of:
 - Routing - Utilizing both static routing and dynamic routing protocol (RIP)
 - Switching - VLAN configuration, trunk ports, inter-VLAN routing
 - Services - DHCP, DNS, Web, Mail servers